rsocket/rsocket-swift/README.md

 ### Interaction Model
 [ ] Request/Response

-In the following phases, the plan is to implmement the server APIs along with support for
+In the following phases, the plan is to implement the server APIs along with support for

 - All interaction models.
 - Leasing and flow control.